ehennestad/matlab-toolbox-template/cookiecutter_templates/main_template/{{cookiecutter.repo_name}}/docs/STYLE_GUIDE.md

+## A very minimal style guide.

-Variable and function names should be formatted in camelCase Classnames and property names should be formatted in PascalCase method names should be formatted in camelCase
+- Variable and function names should be formatted in camelCase
+- Classnames and property names should be formatted in PascalCase
+- Method names should be formatted in camelCase